JayArrowz/MCrypt/README.md

 # MCrypt
 Encrypt file and load

-This project can also be used as a base for future crypter projects in C#.
 This project was made for educational purposes.

 It can bind & encrypt multiple files together and execute with a delay.
 The default delay is 10 seconds.